Brian Wride Music

 Epiphone

 Renting a guitar is another option.
-I often have a couple of smaller instruments available for rent, and Long & McQuade rents instruments at reasonable rates.
+Long & McQuade rents instruments at reasonable rates.

 How long have you been teaching guitar?

-I have been teaching guitar formally since 2004.
+I have been teaching guitar formally since 2004, informally since the 80's.

 Want to sign up?
 Still have questions?